-Confirm that you have the correct number of AP Student Packs and enough answer sheets as well.
-Note that the same version of the answer sheet (purple and blue) is used for both regularly scheduled and late-testing exams.
+Confirm that you have an AP ID label sheet for each student who will be taking the exam you're proctoring, and the correct number of answer sheets.
+Note that the same version of the answer sheet is used for both regularly scheduled and late-testing exams.
 Contact me immediately if you note any discrepancies.

-[Make copies of the seating policy on pages 55-58 to give to proctors.
+[Make copies of the seating policy on pages 57-60 to give to proctors.
 Tell proctors they should have a copy of the seating policy with them on exam day.
-In the spring a PDF of the seating policy will be posted on AP Central.]
+In the spring, a PDF of the seating policy will be posted on AP Central.]
 Be sure that the room has the proper number of desks or tables and chairs, and that the students will be correctly seated.
-Are they 5 feet (1.5 meters) apart?
-Are all seats facing the same direction?
-[Note: Calculus and U.S. History Exams administered at schools in the United States, Canada, Puerto Rico, and the U.S. Virgin Islands use scrambled multiple-choice sections, and you may therefore seat students 4 feet (1.2 meters) apart during regularly scheduled exam administrations only.
-You must seat them 5 feet (1.5 meters) apart during late-testing exam administrations.
-Students taking these exams at schools outside the United States, Canada, Puerto Rico, and the U.S. Virgin Islands must be seated no less than 5 feet (1.5 meters) apart at all exam administrations because these exams do not have scrambled multiple-choice sections.
-Distance between students should be measured from the center of one student to the center of the next student.]
-Every testing room must adhere to the seating policy set forth in the AP Coordinator's Manual.
-See pages 55-58.
+All seats must face the same direction.
+Allow no less than 5 feet (1.5 meters) between students.
+Distance between students should be measured from the center of one student to the center of the next student.
+[Note: Calculus and U.S. History Exams administered at schools in the United States and parts of Canada use scrambled multiple-choice sections, and you may therefore seat students 4 feet (1.2 meters) apart during regularly scheduled exam administrations only.
+See the complete seating policy for U.S. History and Calculus on pages 58-59 for details.]
+Every testing room must adhere to the seating policy set forth in Part 2 of the 2019-20 AP Coordinator's Manual.
+See pages 57-60.
 Failure to follow seating requirements could result in cancellation of exam scores.

 Check that the clock is in working order and that there is no subject-related information on the walls.
-Let me know if the room temperature is unreasonable.
+Let me know if the room temperature is uncomfortable.
 There should be pencil sharpeners and wastebaskets in the room.

-[Let the proctors know if you have made arrangements for the intercoms and bells to be turned off.]
+[Let the proctors know if you arranged for the intercoms and bells to be turned off.]